 On a general basis, we recommend that you should always be attentive and avoid risky situations.
-If you are a victim of assault, do not resist and always hand-over any item being demanded from you.
+If you are a victim of assault, do not resist and always hand over any item being demanded from you.

 Types of Police in Brazil

 Brazil has many types of police authorities.
-It is important you understand each one so you know who to refer to if you need assistance.
+It is important that you understand each one so you know who to refer to if you need assistance.
 Be aware that most of the State and Municipal services speak only Portuguese.